laws-africa/law-widgets/README.md

 ## Local development
 At the root of project in your terminal, run `npm install`

-[Lerna](https://lerna.js.org/) is used to managing and publishing packages in this repo.
+[Lerna](https://lerna.js.org/) is used for managing and publishing packages in this repo.

 **Installing and symlinking dependencies via Lerna**